YTMOONXD/ShopEase/README.md

 This website is a showcase to demonstrate my capabilities in web design, specifically for e-commerce.
 It does not have any back-end functionality; instead, it focuses on providing a simple and seamless user experience.
 Techniques have been implemented to enhance page loading speed, along with added protection through the Cloudflare firewall to ensure better security for visitors.

+## Update ##

+this website is ass but i was happy about it 9 month ago